Camp under the stars, spot elephant + rhino on our mountain bike safari tour Namibia

 - +Day 6 - Skeleton Coast to the Huab River

 After being based in the same location for two days we’ll rise early, have a good breakfast and travel in the vehicle up towards the Skeleton Coast National Park.
 It will take us about three hours to reach Brandberg west, a campsite in the dry Ugab river.
 The Brandberg is Namibia’s highest mountain and will be towering above us in the near distance.

-From the campsite we start riding, first climbing steadily for around an hour, before the gradient eases and we ride a further hour before we get to a remote spring and our lunch stop.
+From the campsite we start climbing steadily for around an hour through a canyon and dry river bed, before the gradient eases and we burst out onto an open wilderness.
+From this vantage point we load the bikes and drive across some corrugated inclines before we get to a remote spring and our lunch stop.

 Once fed and watered we will continue deeper into this extremely remote area all the way to the Huab river, home to the desert elephants and lions.
 To avoid startling these wild beasts at their watering hole we will get off our bikes and into the vehicle once we reach the river.